-- 2.6 The Secretary General of the International Board of ELSA shall appoint an International Trainers' Pool Trainer for the requested event. - 2.7 The organising ELSA Group shall cover travel and accommodation costs for the appointed ITP Trainer.
+- 2.5 In order to request an International Trainers' Pool Trainer, the organising ELSA Group shall fill in the ITP Training Request at least three (3) weeks prior to the proposed date of the training.
+It is at the discretion of the Secretary General of the International Board or their substitute to accept requests received on a shorter notice. - 2.6 The Secretary General of the International Board of ELSA or their substitute shall appoint an International Trainers' Pool Trainer for the requested event. - 2.7 The organising ELSA Group shall cover travel and accommodation costs for the appointed ITP Trainer.

-- 3.1 The International Board of ELSA shall annually organise the Refreshment Weekend and the Train the Trainers' Week.
-The hosts for these events shall be appointed by the International Board of ELSA at least six month prior to the events.
-The dates for the events shall be set and communicated to the National Groups at least three months prior to the event. - 3.2 The Train the Trainers' Week is aiming to recruit new trainers to the International Trainers' Pool.
-Based on the results and a feedback of hosting trainer(s) of the event, the International Board of ELSA shall appoint new trainers to the International Trainers' Pool. - 3.3 Refreshment Weekend is meant to conserve and enhance the quality of the International Trainers' Pool Trainers.
+- 3.1 The International Board of ELSA shall annually organise the Refreshment Weekend and the Train the Trainers'.
+The hosts for these events shall be appointed by the International Board of ELSA at least three months prior to the events.
+In the absence of hosts, the events may be held online. - 3.2 The Train the Trainers' is aiming to recruit new trainers to the International Trainers' Pool.
+Based on the results and the feedback of hosting trainer(s) of the event, the International Board of ELSA shall appoint new trainers to the International Trainers' Pool. - 3.3 The Refreshment Weekend is meant to conserve and enhance the quality of the International Trainers' Pool Trainers.
 The sessions of the event are hosted by the experienced International Trainers' Pool Trainer or the training companies who are partners of ELSA.
 The academic programme for the event is developed by ELSA International and the International Trainers' Pool itself.